-Net cash used in financing activities
+Net cash outflow from financing activities

-The Group recorded net cash used in financing activities of approximately \$\$50.22 million for the financial year ended 30 June 2022, which was mainly due to the repayment of bank loans and lease liabilities as well as the repayment of loans due to a shareholder.
+The Group recorded net cash used in financing activities of approximately S\$11.59 million during FY2023 as compared to net cash used of S\$50.22 million during FY2022.
+The net cash utilised was largely due to the repayment of bank loans and the repayment of loans due to a shareholder.
+As there were lower repayment of loans due to a shareholder in FY2023, it contributed to lower net cash used in financing activities.

-Further details of the Group's financial statements in FY2022 can be found in the next few sections of this annual report.
+Further details of the Group's financial statements in FY2023 can be found in the next few sections of this annual report.